bilaltariq/Kafka-Flink-Clickhouse/README.md

 # Notes
 1. Scenario 1 and 2 are complete.
 A readme.md within each scenario is available which has challenges, checklist and improvements.
 2. Scenario 3 is partially complete.
 I am able to setup Flink via docker, it is also communicating b/w Resource and Task manager, however I have develop the pipeline from Kafka->Flink->Clickhouse.
-[Limited time.]
+[Time constraints.]